bongani-m/flowy/README.md

 ### Demo

 There's a demo in [`src/demo`](./src/demo/).
-You can run the demo in your browser with `npm run demo`.
+If you installed Flowy with NPM, you can run the demo in your browser with `npm run demo`.
 This will open a browser window for you (or visit http://localhost:1234/).

 If you want to build the demo without running it in your browser, run `npm run build:demo` and the source will be output to the [`demo`](./demo/) folder.